What We Know About The Tourist Deaths In The Dominican Republic

 How many tourists have died in the Dominican Republic?

-As of the time of this reporting, at least seven American tourists have reportedly died while traveling abroad in the Dominican Republic, a nation located on the Caribbean island of Hispaniola, since June 2018.
+As of the time of this reporting, at least seven American tourists have reportedly died in similar, unexpected ways while traveling abroad in the Dominican Republic, a nation located on the Caribbean island of Hispaniola, since June 2018.

 Advertisement